This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cortisol face vs. moon face

-While cortisol face and moon face may sound similar — and do share similar symptoms — they differ in underlying causes and characteristics.
+While cortisol face and moon face may sound similar (and do share similar symptoms), they differ in underlying causes and characteristics.

 Cortisol face refers specifically to puffiness in the face due to elevated cortisol, typically related to stress.
 It can also be influenced by poor diet, lack of sleep or lifestyle factors.

-Moon face is condition where the face appears round and swollen, typically due to prolonged use of corticosteroids or conditions like Cushing’s syndrome.
+Moon face is a condition where the face appears round and swollen, typically due to prolonged use of corticosteroids or conditions like Cushing’s syndrome.
 Moon face is a hallmark symptom of Cushing’s syndrome, where excessive cortisol leads to more dramatic facial swelling and roundness.

 While cortisol face can often be managed with lifestyle changes, moon face may require medical intervention if linked to hormonal disorders or medication side effects.